-If you’re wondering when your small business should start outsourcing its accounting, the answer isn’t always straightforward.
-But if you’re spending 100+ hours a year on federal taxes (or even 30 hours a year), it’s safe to say that the time to outsource has come.
+When it comes to determining when your small business should outsource its accounting, the answer isn’t always clear.
+However, if you spend more than 100 hours a year (or even 30 hours a year) on federal taxes, it’s reasonable to say that it’s time to outsource.

 How Much Does a Bookkeeper Cost?

-According to PayScale, a website that provides salary and compensation information for a wide array of industries, a bookkeeper on average earns approximately 41K annually.
-PayScale notes the average hourly rate is $16.67/hour.
+A bookkeeper earns around $41,000 per year on average, according to PayScale, a website that provides income and compensation information for a variety of businesses.
+According to PayScale, the average hourly rate is $16.67.

 How Much Does an Accountant Cost?

-As you might imagine, it’s very difficult to land on a definitive number and say: “This is how much an accountant costs per year for a small business.”
-The ultimate cost of an accountant is going to depend on a variety of factors, namely, the fees of the individual accountant you hire, the specifics of your business and its needs, and how frequently you require accounting services.
+As you might expect, it’s impossible to come up with a precise figure and say, “This is how much an accountant costs a small firm every year.”
+The final cost of an accountant will be determined by a number of factors, including the fees charged by the individual accountant you choose, the details of your business and its demands, and how often you need accounting services.

-To explain, as with most service-based professions, accountant fees are going to depend on the individual accountant.
-Most accountants charge their fees on an hourly basis or at a per-service rate.
-This means, then, that your accountant could charge you an hourly rate regardless of the service, or they could charge for a specific task, say for your taxes, at one rate regardless of the time it takes.
-The exact average for accountant hourly fees is difficult to pinpoint, and the number you find may vary based on the source.
+To clarify, accountant fees, like most service-based professions, will vary depending on the accountant.
+Most accountants bill on an hourly or per-service basis.
+This means that an accountant could charge you an hourly cost regardless of the service provided, or a flat rate for a specific task, such as filing your taxes, regardless of how long it takes.
+It’s difficult to determine a precise average for accountant hourly rates, and the value you discover may differ depending on the source.

 Traditional Costs Of Bookkeeping And Accounting (Billed Hourly)

-This means that the bill for services provided will vary depending on how long it took your bookkeeper or accountant to complete those services.
+This means that the cost of the services will vary based on how long your bookkeeper or accountant took to perform them.